 Kaylee Uland (Dolen)

-Board Treasurer, Research Director
+Board Treasurer, Co-Director

-Kaylee Uland serves as the Assistant Director of The 88 Project and has been involved with the Project since its founding in 2012.
+Kaylee Uland serves as Co-Director of The 88 Project and has been involved with the Project since its founding in 2012.
 She has long been passionate about human rights, having joined The 88 Project while a member of Amnesty International at Indiana University.
 Kaylee is a native of Indiana, U.S., and holds a BS in Public Affairs from Indiana University and a MA in International Studies from the Josef Korbel School of International Studies at the University of Denver.
 She currently works as the Healthcare Case Manager for the Migrant Farmworkers Assistance in Kansas, City, MO, which serves migrant laborers working in agriculture in rural, western Missouri.
 Though Midwestern at heart, she is a fluent Spanish speaker and interested in a variety of global issues, especially freedom of expression, immigration, and wildlife conservation.

 Simone van Oosten